syncfusion-content/java-file-format-docs/java-file-formats/word-library/mail-merge/mail-merge-options.md

 # Perform Mail merge options

-The `MailMerge` class allows you to customize the Mail merge process with the following options.
+The `MailMerge` class allows you to customize the mail merge process with the following options.

 ## Field Mapping

-The `MailMerge` class can automatically **maps the merge field names with data source column names** during Mail merge process.
-You can also customize the field mapping when the merge field names in the template document varies with the column names in the data source by using `MappedFields` collection.
+The `MailMerge` class can automatically **map the merge field names with data source column names** during the mail merge process.
+You can also customize the field mapping when the merge field names in the template document vary from the column names in the data source by using the `MappedFields` collection.

-The following code example shows how to add mapping when a merge field name in a document and column name in data source have different names.
+The following code example shows how to add mapping when a merge field name in a document and a column name in the data source have different names.

 {% tabs %}